About Our Program

 Students gain knowledge of sleep abnormalities and learn to evaluate treatment plans to provide quality long-term patient care for adult, geriatric, pediatric, and infant populations.
 Graduates may use the certificate to meet requirements for job competencies, promotions, salary increases, or other considerations.
 Graduates are prepared to develop and implement education programs for patients and families, as well as outreach programs for the larger community.

 Graduates of the program will be eligible to sit for the new CCSH examination, available through the Board of Registered Polysomnographic Technologists (BRPT) provided all requirements are met.

-Students may also want to consider the Associate of Applied Science in Sleep Health or the Bachelor of Science in Health Care Management.
+Students may also want to consider the Bachelor of Science in Health Care Management.

 Who is Eligible?

 Applicants to this program must:

 - Have current employment working with sleep patients.

 - Hold an associate or higher degree.
 (Required for certificate applicants only.)*